evg-zhabotinsky/gmr_client_py/README.md

 It does that by manipulating LUA scripts that control Civ5's UI behavior.
 If it gets stuck like that, just run `./fix_autoload.py`.

 For now the only frontend is CLI.
-Start it as `./gmr_cli.py`.
+Start it as `./gmr_cli.py AUTH_KEY` for the first time.
+After that, drop the key.
+If needed, change it in `~/.local/share/gmr_client_py/config`.

 ### Notes